PhilipKolarov/single_file_projects_python/README.md

 feet_and_inches_to_metric_calculator - a convertor that transforms feet/inches into meters;

+time_calculator (INCOMPLETE) - a convertor that transforms seconds, minutes and hours into each other.

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example